Temple of Jupiter Stator (3rd century BC)

 The Temple of Jupiter Stator ("Jupiter the Sustainer") was a sanctuary at the foot of the Palatine Hill in Rome.
-In Roman legend, it was founded by King Romulus after he pledged to build it during a battle between the Roman army and that of the Sabines.
-However, no temple was actually built on the site until the early 3rd century BC.
+In Roman legend, it was founded by the first king of Rome, Romulus, honoring a pledge he had made during a battle between the Romans and the Sabines.
+However, no temple seems to have been built on the site until the early 3rd century BC.

 Legend

-The Battle of the Lacus Curtius took place in the Forum area between Romulus and Tatius, king of the Sabines.
-The Romans had been forced to retreat uphill on the Via Sacra.
-However, at the Porta Mugonia, Romulus prayed to Jupiter and vowed him a temple if he stemmed the Sabine advance.
+The Battle of the Lacus Curtius took place in the Forum area between the Romans and Sabines.
+The Romans under Romulus had been forced to retreat uphill on the Via Sacra.
+According to Livy 1.12.6, in the vicinity of the Porta Mugonia Romulus prayed to Jupiter, vowing to build a temple on that site if the god stemmed the Sabine advance.
 The Romans regrouped and held their ground, staving off defeat.

-On that spot, according to Livy 1.12.6, probably near or just outside the Porta, Romulus vowed to build the temple, if Jupiter caused the Romans to stop fleeing.
-And yet in Livy 10.36.11 the same story is told again about the consul Marcus Atilius Regulus, who made a similar vow in a similar situation, when the Romans were losing a battle against the Samnites in 294 BC, but they miraculously turned around, regrouped and held their ground against the enemy.
+In Livy 10.36.11 the same story is told about the consul Marcus Atilius Regulus, who made a similar vow in a similar situation, when the Romans were losing a battle against the Samnites in 294 BC, but they miraculously turned around, regrouped and held their ground against the enemy.
 Some scholars believe that the story of the earlier foundation by Romulus was a later pseudo-tradition.
 Livy himself (10.37.15) explains that the earlier temple was merely a fānum, that is, consecrated ground where a temple was to be built later.

 On November 8, 63 BC, it was in this temple, close to the Palatine Hill, that the senate convened to hear the consul Marcus Tullius Cicero deliver the first of his famous Catiline Orations against his enemy Lucius Catilina.
 This temple was also the place where Cicero imagined himself, 19 years later, delivering his Second Philippic oration against Mark Antony, although that speech was never actually given.

 The temple was destroyed in the Great Fire of Rome during Nero's reign in July of 64 CE.